Dolphin-Bunny/python-preprocessor/README.md

 print("Hello World!")
 ```

 Snekbox-compatability version.
 Don't use unless you need to run in Snekbox.
-It also runs in regular cpython, but its longer.
+It also runs in regular cpython, but its longer and can cause issues if not in snekbox.
 ```python
 import sys
 def process(lines):